A-Mulvihill/TCD-Computer-Vision-Project-2023/README.md

 python srmodel.py -g
 ```

-The above command also evaluates the model on the DIV2K validation set on yoour machine and prints the average PSNR score.
+The above command also evaluates the model on the DIV2K validation set on your machine and prints the average PSNR score.

 ## Testing